EaylZwigembom/CS50-Notes/Week 6 - Python/Concepts/Object-Oriented-Programming (OOP).md

 It’s possible to have certain types of values not only have properties or attributes inside of them but have functions as well.
 In Python, these values are known as __objects__

-In C, we could create a `struct` where you could associate multiple variables inside a single self-created data type.
+In C, we could create a [[Structs|struct]] where you could associate multiple variables inside a single self-created data type.
 In Python, we can do this and also include functions in a self-created data type.
 When a function belongs to a specific __object__, it is known as a __method__.

 For example, `strs` in Python have built-in __methods__.
 Therefore, you could modify your code as follows:
 ```